Lecture Series: Medical Information Sciences

 Subscription to the MIS newsletter

-Through the following registration form, you can request to receive regular updates on current information as well as notifications of events related to the MIS research focus.
+Filling in the following registration form, you can request to receive regular updates on current information as well as notifications of events related to the MIS field of research.

 Registration form